GrayZ27/Coding-Problems/README.md

-This repository contains my Swift solutions for Coding problems, and ideas on how to solve them.
+This repository contains my Swift solutions for Coding problems.

 These problems are mostly from LeetCode, some of them might from Hacker Rank, or other online resources, or solutions to solve some fun math problems.